gunbux/dotfiles/README.md

 ## Branches
 As of January 2021, this repo will have two branches for two of my machines, my first main machine, and my iPad running Alpine Linux via iSH.

+# The iPad Branch
+This branch will be used mainly for my iPad Air 3 running Alpine on iSH.
+Due to the low RAM,  I found that the dotfiles I use, such as those for neovim cause the development environment to be slightly laggy and unresponsive, so this branch will provide a more skeletal version of the main dotfiles I use on my machine.